 This also applies to your email campaigns.
 If your lead isn’t clicking your content in emails, they probably just don’t care enough to take the 10 seconds to see what they sent you.
 Would you stay friends with someone like that?
 MOVING ON!

-If a lead isn’t giving you all their information, they are lukewarm about you or they are perhaps window shopping.
-In fact, only 25% of leads are legitimate.
+If a lead isn’t giving you all their information, they are lukewarm about you, or they are perhaps window shopping.
+Only 25% of leads are legitimate.
 Wasting time tracking down these false leads is pointless.